ImplFerris/pico-pico/src/rfid/mifare.md

 ### Data Block

-Each sector has a trailer block, so only 3 blocks can be used for data storage in each sector.
+Since each sector has a trailer block, so only 3 blocks can be used for data storage in each sector.
 However, the first sector only has 2 usable blocks because the first block stores manufacturer data.

 To read or write the data, you first need to authenticate with either Key A or Key B of that sector.